English

 3. Dark Oolong (50–70% Oxidation)

-• Da Hong Pao (Big Red Robe) - A heavily roasted, mineral-rich oolong with a deep, smoky, and caramel-like taste (Wuyi Mountains, China)
+• Da Hong Pao (Big Red Robe) — Heavily roasted, mineral-rich, deep smoky and caramel-like taste (Wuyi Mountains, China)

 • Shui Xian (Narcissus Oolong) — Woody, roasted, with a smooth, lingering finish